List of Greyhawk characters: M

+Kevelli Mauk

+A mysterious figure from the setting's history, Kevelli Mauk founded the Scarlet Brotherhood and tasked this authoritarian organization with safeguarding the heritage and culture of the Suel ethnicity after a magical cataclysm ca. a thousand years before Greyhawk's main storyline.

 Melf

 Melf, also known as Prince Brightflame, is a grey elven archmage, and was originally a player character of Lucion Paul Gygax in Gary Gygax's home campaign.
 Melf is a native of the elven kingdom of Celene, and is recognized by many as the leader of the Knights of Luna.

 In Gary Gygax's 1986 novel Artifact of Evil, Melf is also known as Melf of the Arrow.
 He seems to acknowledge that Melf is not his real name, but says "it is a simple name, as good as any."

 Melf was one of the original player characters that explored Gary Gygax's dungeons of Castle Greyhawk.
 He was created by Gygax's son, Lucion Paul (Luke) Gygax.

 Melf is 5'8", 147 lbs, and about 200 years old (appearing in his late 20s in human terms).
 He changes his appearance from time to time, though he always appears as an elf.
 1983's The Shady Dragon Inn describes his counterpart Peralay as "left-handed, blond, hazel-eyed, and large for an elf (5'8", 148 lbs.)."
 It says furthermore that Peralay's shield is decorated with "the hunting hawk symbol of his clan" and that his sword, Gnoll-Cleaver, was forged long ago by dwarves.

-Prince Brightflame is a strong believer in mediation, diplomacy and open communication, and thus some believe him to be naive.
-Charming and urbane, Melf enjoys good food, culture, and agreeable persons of the opposite gender.

 Melf is vastly knowledgeable and experienced.
 He specializes in Iuz and buried evils, and is strongly opposed to both Iuz and the Scarlet Brotherhood.

 An ally of Mordenkainen and a former member of the Citadel of Eight, in Artifact of Evil Melf is said to have sworn fealty to Mordenkainen, and he carries the holy symbol of Fharlanghn.
 Melf is also a cousin of Queen Yolande of Celene.
 He has also been depicted as fighting side by side with Prince Olinstaad Corond of Ulek, presumably during a 586 counteroffensive to regain Principality lands lost to the Empire of the Pomarj during the Greyhawk Wars.